-Ser vices that our plan pays for What you must pay ď Colorectal cancer screening \$0 For people 50 and older, we will pay for the following services: Flexible sigmoidoscopy (or screening barium enema) every 48 months Fecal occult blood test, every 12 months Guaiac-based fecal occult blood test or fecal immunochemical test, every 12 months DNA based colorectal screening, every 3 years Colonoscopy every ten years (but not within 48 months of a screening sigmoidoscopy) Colonoscopy (or screening barium enema) for people at high risk of colorectal cancer, every 24 months Community Based Adult Services (CBAS) CBAS is an outpatient, facility-based service program where people attend according to a schedule.
+Ser vices that our plan pays for What you must pay ð Colorectal cancer screening \$0 For people 50 and older, we will pay for the following services: Flexible sigmoidoscopy (or screening barium enema) every 48 months • Fecal occult blood test, every 12 months Guaiac-based fecal occult blood test or fecal immunochemical test, every 12 months DNA based colorectal screening, every 3 years Colonoscopy every ten years (but not within 48 months of a screening sigmoidoscopy) Colonoscopy (or screening barium enema) for people at high risk of colorectal cancer, every 24 months You should talk to your provider and get a referral.
+Community Based Adult Services (CBAS) \$0 CBAS is an outpatient, facility-based service program where people attend according to a schedule.
 It delivers skilled nursing care, social services, therapies (including occupational, physical, and speech), personal care, family/caregiver training and support, nutrition services, transportation, and other services.
 We will pay for CBAS if you meet the eligibility criteria.
 Note: If a CBAS facility is not available, we can provide these services separately.
 Authorization rules may apply.
-You should talk to your provider and get a referral. \$0
+You should talk to your provider and get a referral.

-Ser vices that our plan pays for What you must pay ď Counseling to stop smoking or tobacco use \$0 If you use tobacco, do not have signs or symptoms of tobacco-related disease, and want or need to quit: We will pay for two quit attempts in a 12-month period as a preventive service.
+vices that our plan pays for What you must pay Counseling to stop smoking or tobacco use \$0 If you use tobacco, do not have signs or symptoms of tobacco-related disease, and want or need to quit: • We will pay for two quit attempts in a 12-month period as a preventive service.
 This service is free for you.
 Each quit attempt includes up to four counseling face-to-face visits.
 If you use tobacco and have been diagnosed with a tobacco-related disease or are taking medicine that may be affected by tobacco: We will pay for two counseling quit attempts within a 12-month period.
 Each counseling attempt includes up to four face-to-face visits.
-If you are pregnant, you may get unlimited tobacco cessation counseling with prior authorization. ď Depression screening \$0 We will pay for one depression screening each year.
+If you are pregnant, you may get unlimited tobacco cessation counseling with prior authorization.
+Dental services Certain dental services, including cleanings, fillings, and dentures, are available through the Medi-Cal Dental Program.
+See Section F for more information about this benefit.
+Depression screening \$0 We will pay for one depression screening each year.
 The screening must be done in a primary care setting that can give follow-up treatment and referrals.
+Counseling to stop smoking or tobacco use If you use tobacco, do not have signs or symptoms of tobacco-related disease, and want or need to quit: We will pay for two quit attempts in a 12-month period as a preventive service.
+This service is free for you.
+Each quit attempt includes up to four counseling face-to-face visits.
+If you use tobacco and have been diagnosed with a tobacco-related disease or are taking medicine that may be affected by tobacco: We will pay for two counseling quit attempts within a 12-month period.
+Each counseling attempt includes up to four face-to-face visits.
+If you are pregnant, you may get unlimited tobacco cessation counseling with prior authorization.
+Dental services Certain dental services, including cleanings, fillings, and dentures, are available through the Medi-Cal Dental Program.
+See Section F for more information about this benefit.
+Depression screening We will pay for one depression screening each year.
+The screening must be done in a primary care setting that can give